All Episodes

 I think a lot of them would sort of disappear into the general population of Britain.

-I mean, uh imagine the imagine the the sort of TV escapades you could have following around British ice agents, or you could deputise you know local base lads to go around rounding them up.
+I mean, imagine the sort of TV escapades you could have following around British ICE agents.

 There's lots of things you could do on that.

-You could get Baz Force out in action.
+You could get Baz force out in action.

 Now, they're obviously going to need to go out there as well.

-What what kind of society would that be?
+What kind of society would that be?

 No, no, no.